-Founded in 1776 at the College of William and Mary (Williamsburg, Virginia), Phi Beta Kappa is the nation's oldest and most prestigious undergraduate honors society.
-Today, there are 283 chapters of Phi Beta Kappa in the nation – Rockford College is one of just 11 colleges and universities in Illinois with the distinction of having a chapter of Phi Beta Kappa.
+Phi Beta Kappa, Eta of Illinois, was founded in 1776 at the College of William and Mary (Williamsburg, Virginia), Phi Beta Kappa is the nation's oldest and most prestigious undergraduate honors society.
+Today, there are 283 chapters of Phi Beta Kappa in the nation – Rockford University is one of just 11 colleges and universities in Illinois with the distinction of having a chapter of Phi Beta Kappa.
 Chapters, as they are established in each state, take on the corresponding Greek letter.
 Since our chapter was the seventh to be established in Illinois, it became the "eta of Illinois”, eta being the seventh letter of the alphabet.

 The following students accepted election and were inducted in 2012:

 Dr. Jules Gleicher